ethereum/homestead-guide/source/account-management.rst

 Creating a key is tantamount to creating an account.

 * You don't need to tell anybody else you're doing it
-* You don't need to syncronise with the blockchain
+* You don't need to synchronize with the blockchain
-* you don't need to run a client
+* You don't need to run a client
-* you don't even need to be connected to the internet
+* You don't even need to be connected to the internet

 Of course your new account will not contain any Ether.
 But it'll be yours and you can be certain that without your key and your password, nobody else can ever access it.

 It is safe to transfer the entire directory or any individual keyfile between ethereum nodes.

-.. warning:: Note that in case you are adding keyfiles to your node from a different node, the order of accounts may change.
+..
+Warning:: Note that in case you are adding keyfiles to your node from a different node, the order of accounts may change.
 So make sure you do not rely or change the index in your scripts or code snippets.

 .. _creating_an_account:

 Creating an account
 ================================================================================

-.. warning:: **Remember your passwords and `backup your keyfiles <backup-and-restore-accounts>`_.** In order to send transactions from an account, including sending ether, you must have BOTH the keyfile and the password.
+..
+Warning:: **Remember your passwords and `backup your keyfiles <backup-and-restore-accounts>`_.** In order to send transactions from an account, including sending ether, you must have BOTH the keyfile and the password.
 Be absolutely sure to have a copy of your keyfile AND remember the password for that keyfile, and store them both as securely as possible.
 There are no escape routes here; lose the keyfile or forget your password and all your ether is gone.
 It is NOT possible to access your account without a password and there is no *forgot my password* option here.
 Do not forget it.

 Using ``geth account new``
 --------------------------------------------------------------------------------